Month-End Close

 The month-end close is the set of steps you run each month to make sure your numbers are accurate and ready to report.
-It’s the moment you stop, reconcile the records, post any needed adjustments, and produce financial statements you can trust.
-Do it well and you get reliable insight; do it badly and you end up apologising to clients, managers, or auditors.
+It is the moment you stop, reconcile the records, post any needed adjustments, and produce financial statements you can trust.
+Do it well and you get reliable insight.
+Do it badly and you end up apologizing to clients, managers, or auditors.

 Why it matters